Armando1514/P2P-Auction-Mechanism/README.md

 ### Controller

 The controller responds to the user input and performs interactions on the data model objects.
-Beyond that has been implemented the messaging pattern "[**publish-subscribe**](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)", where the topic is the auction and each peer that competes is the subscriber.
+Beyond that has been implemented the messaging pattern "[**publish-subscribe**](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)", where the topic is the auction and each peer that competes in it, is the subscriber.
 When a peer places a bid or discovers that the auction is ended, it becomes a publisher and sends to all a notification.

  ![controller](http://ferrara.link/img/p2pAuctionMechanism2020/control.jpg)